alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Arron-Lacey/weekly-meetings.md

 ### Project specific Reflection

 * We now have a draft 2022 plan for the hub.
 Need to review and add actions.
+  * KW: I'm hopeful the co-working session tomorrow can get us to the end of this doc 🤞
 * We have the advisory board meeting on the 14th Feb.
 Lisa needs materials mid-next week.
+  * KW: 🙀

 ### Notes to discuss during 1:1